bootspring/chrono/README.md

  - Sample Ruby client for the REST API
  - Javascript graphing library

-Timekeeper does everything in UTC.
+Chrono does everything in UTC.
 The UI does not have provisions for local time zones; the idea is that distributed team communication is so much easier when everyone uses the same standard time zone.

 Installation and Usage